Tenasserim Hills: Ecology

 Great extensions of these hills are covered with dense tropical moist forests.
 Usually the western slopes are more densely forested than the eastern for they receive more abundant monsoon rains.

 The range is home to several distinct ecoregions.
-The Dawna and other northern ranges are in the Kayah-Karen montane rain forests ecoregion.
-The Tenasserim-South Thailand semi-evergreen rain forests cover the Bilauktaung range and the Isthmus of Kra, and extend to the coast on both sides of the isthmus.
-The Kayah-Karen montane rain forests and Tenasserim-South Thailand semi-evergreen forests together form the Kayah-Karen/Tenasserim moist forests ecoregion which is included in the Global 200 list of ecoregions identified by the World Wildlife Fund (WWF) as priorities for conservation.
+The Dawna and other northern ranges are in the Kayah–Karen montane rain forests ecoregion.
+The Tenasserim–South Thailand semi-evergreen rain forests cover the Bilauktaung range and the Isthmus of Kra, and extend to the coast on both sides of the isthmus.
+The Kayah-Karen montane rain forests and Tenasserim-South Thailand semi-evergreen forests together form the Kayah–Karen/Tenasserim moist forests ecoregion which is included in the Global 200 list of ecoregions identified by the World Wide Fund for Nature as priorities for conservation.

-The Kangar-Pattani floristic boundary runs across the peninsula in southern Thailand and northernmost Malaysia, marking the boundary between the large biogeographic regions of Indochina to the north and Sundaland and Malesia to the south.
+The Kangar–Pattani floristic boundary runs across the peninsula in southern Thailand and northernmost Malaysia, marking the boundary between the large biogeographic regions of Indochina to the north and Sundaland and Malesia to the south.
 The forests north of the boundary are characterized by seasonally-deciduous trees, while the Sundaland forests have more year-round rainfall and the trees are mostly evergreen.
 The ranges in Peninsular Malaysia are part of the Peninsular Malaysian montane rain forests ecoregion.

 The Tenasserim Hills form the habitat for a number of endangered species, including the Gurney's pitta, endemic to Thailand and Burma, as well as the Asian elephant and tiger.
 The Sumatran rhinoceros has been reported in the northern section of the wider range.
 There are records from the north of Tenasserim proper, where there were numerous reports in 1962, to Kota Tinggi in the south where a rhino was captured in 1994.
 The Endau-Rompin National Park in Malaysia has the largest remaining Sumatran rhinoceros population in the range.